ucsb-cs32/s21/_lab/lab03.md

 <p>Do create a new github repo for this weeks lab.
 We will be looking at your code via github.</p>

-Task 0: prepare for averaging percentages of populations
+A note about averaging percentages of populations
 -----------------------
 As mentioned in lab01, we can not  average our percentages because the counties have different numbers of residents.
 When averaging for the state, you will need to use the *count* data per data field and the total population of the counties.